MarioHsiao/Dow-Jones-Infrastructure/docs/Content/Components/VideoPlayer/ConfigurableOptions.md

 PlayerKey			   | playerKey			  | Unique Indentifier.
 PlayList			   | playList			  | Collection of Media Clips.

-The following table describes the options available for the Clip.
+The following table describes the options available for the **Clip** object.

-Property (Clip)	| Option (Clip) |  Description
+Property		| Option		|  Description
 ----------------|---------------|-------------------------------------------------------------------
 Url		        | url		    | Url of the Media Clip.
 Medium			| medium		| Type of the medium (Audio/Video).